Brennan-Clinch/Project2/Entertainment Analysis.md

 Mean and Standard deviation of average word length by share category

+Looking at the summary statistics, the share category that got the lowest mean was 'many', the highest mean was 'few', the lowest standard deviation was 'few', and the highest standard deviation was 'many'.
+This time 'some' and 'many' had close to the same mean.

 This can better be summarized with the boxplots below

 ``` r